Tyrael122/Bash/README.md

 # Bash
 A C# command line application that simulates some bash commands.

+Disclaimer: this version doesn't support paths, file names and directory names with spaces.
+It'll be fixed on a later update.
 ## Commands available:
 ### cd
 Changes the directory to a specified location.
 If you just enter cd without any parameters, it will go to the parent directory. <br>